supix/innovaprev/src/backend/README.md

 ## Running the backend

 The backend can be started by executing `./serve.sh`.
 Once the server is started, you can go to [http://localhost:5006](http://localhost:5006).

+## Swagger

+Swagger GUI is available at the following address: [http://localhost:5006/swagger](http://localhost:5006/swagger).